| | | | | |

 Creamy Leftover Turkey Stew tastes better than Thanksgiving dinner.

-Somehow, every fall, we end up with not one, not two, but THREE frozen turkeys to cook for Thanksgiving.
+Somehow, every fall, we end up with not one, not two, but THREE frozen turkeys in my freezer around Thanksgiving time.
 Do I cook all of them at the same time?
 Hekkin’ no way!
 I can’t stand dry turkey, and we could never eat that much at once.
-But my family loves this recipe for Creamy Leftover Turkey Stew sooooo much that they buy extra frozen turkeys so that I can make lots and lots and lots of stew all winter long.
-It’s that good.

-What to do with leftover Turkey Breast?
+What to make with leftover Turkey Breast?

 Cooked turkey breast will last in the refrigerator for 3 days.
 If you have brined your turkey, it will last longer, about 4-5 days, as the salt helps to inhibit bacteria growth.
 Cooked Turkey properly stored in a freezer will last up to 6 months.
-Be sure to press as much air out of the freezer bags as possible to avoid freezer burn ice crystals from forming on the meat.
-Also, it’s a great idea to shred that meat first before freezing.
-It will thaw out more quickly.
-I throw big chunks of meat into my KitchenAid stand mixer with the paddle attachment and it shreds meat like a pro kitchen appliance should!
+Be sure to press as much air out of the freezer bags as possible to avoid freezer-burn from forming on the meat.

 Don’t have a Dutch oven?
-Le Creuset Dutch ovens are the best enamel-coated dutch ovens on the market.
+Le Creuset Dutch ovens are the best enamel-coated Dutch ovens on the market.
 Make the investment in one.
 It will be an heirloom to pass down to your kids, and if you ask me, worth every penny.

 If the budget won’t allow for a Le Creuset just yet, I recommend this 7 Quart enamel-coated Tramontina dutch oven for starters; it does the job nicely for this recipe.